 - Political opinion

-The person applying for refugee status needs to demonstrate that their country is unable or unwilling to provide them with adequate state protection.
-The refugee or protected person applicant needs to prove that the reasons for persecution are personalized and arise from the return to his/her home country or country of legal residence.
+The person making a refugee claim also needs to demonstrate that their country is unable or unwilling to provide them with adequate state protection.
+The refugee or protected person applicant needs to prove that the reasons for persecution are personalised and arise from the return to his/her home country or country of legal residence.
 They are at risk of unusual punishment, torture or death.

 What Are the Key Features Of The Balanced Refugee Reform Act Which Have A Bearing On Your Application For Refugee Status?

-The Refugee Asylum system aims to improve the delivery of decisions, enable smooth adaptation of refugees to Canada and exiting failed refugee claimants from Canada faster.
-Certain changes were made to this system such as:
+The Refugee Asylum system aims to improve the delivery of decisions, enable smooth adaptation of refugees to Canada and existing failed refugee claimants from Canada faster.
+Certain changes were made to this system such